cbuteau/webjobs/NOTES.md

 [JSON test](http://www.jsontest.com/)

 WE keep inserting base to the url to the script is correct...find a not so obvious method to reolve this better...maybe requirejs.toUrl()

+07/06/2018

+need test site.
+need to debug and understand the url problem in a real site and then get it to work in the tests.

+07/10/2018

+Did some coding on the workerproxy...need more code before integration...